 By the time I write my next blog it will be Halloween.
 I love it!
 The clocks will have gone back and summer clothes will be packed away.

 Enjoy being cosy and relish the pleasures of winter.
 Feel free to challenge my views on darkness, tattoos, books….anything really.
-Leave a reply, comment on social media, or just email me privately at firstname.lastname@example.org
+Leave a reply, message me on Facebook, or just email at firstname.lastname@example.org